webdevcp/AFCA-Chat/README.md

 ### Description:
 A simple chat application with a desktop interface which allows for text and multimedia communication with a goal for decentralized end-to-end messages.
 Once delivered, encrypted messages are deleted from central server.

+### How to build and deploy:
+to build: javac *.java
+to deploy:
+	to deploy the server run "Java Server" to run as a client run "Java Client"

 ### Actors:
 * Admin
 * users